 Elderberries are full of flavonoids and they can help stop viruses in their tracks.
 Even if you do develop a cold or flu, you may find that your body recovers much quicker if you’ve been eating elderberries.

 These superfoods help boost your zinc levels, which can help you fight off colds and infections quicker.
 Other foods that are rich in zinc include red meat, fish, chickpeas and eggs.
 Alternatively, you could take a zinc tablet daily.

 Next time you go to make yourself a hot chocolate or cup of tea, try sprinkling in some cinnamon.
 Cinnamon is great for your gut and immune system as a whole.
 It can reduce bacteria’s ability to multiply, and if you do end up suffering from a cold, it should help it clear up quicker.
-You could try mixing it with raw honey, which has similar properties.

 You need to make sure that your body has plenty of vitamin C as it helps your body fight off infections.
 Vitamin C can’t be stored by your body, so you need to try and incorporate foods that are rich in vitamin C every day.
 If you’re not a fan of oranges then you could try eating more tomatoes, peas and peppers, take a vitamin C supplement or drink hot lemon.

 These contain citrulline, which helps keep your heart healthy, and they’re rich in vitamins A, C and B6 too.
 Their red flesh supplies your body with lycopene, helping your bones stay strong and your immune system balanced.

 Check out the Watermelon & Mint smoothie recipe in our Five super drinks to kick-start your immune system article.